gomeddo/GoMeddo-Activity-Scheduling-and-Registration/README.md

      - **City**: Amsterdam
      - **Fitness Centre**: FitZone
      - **Room**: Entry Level Room
-   - Note: There can be multiple resources of the type "Room", "City" and "Fitness Center".
+   - Note: There can be multiple Resources of the type "Room", "City" and "Fitness Center".

 2. **Create Reservation Types**:

-   - Define a reservation type for each class type (e.g., Pilates, Yoga).
+   - Define a Reservation Type for each class type (e.g., Pilates, Yoga).
    - Create a custom image field for each class type and add an image representing the class.

 3. **Create Custom Fields Under the Reservation Object**: